gavz/lucasg.github.io/_posts/2017-08-24-Writing-a-dash-docset.md

 # Packaging the docset

-Once you've got every html source files and you've populated the database, just tar-gz the folder while conserving the structure within the archive (relative path folders).
+Once you've got every HTML source files and you've populated the database, just tar-gz the folder while conserving the structure within the archive (relative path folders).
 This python snippet does the trick :

 {% highlight python %}